08Aristodemus24/forums-analyses/notes.md

 note that `"jdbc:snowflake://<account identifier/id which is made up of <organization name>-<account name>>.snowflakecomputing.com/?user=<login name>&warehouse=<warehouse name>&db=<database name which is case sensitive>&schema=<database name which is case sensitive>&authenticator=externalbrowser"` is the JDBC connector we use to connect to snowflake if through something like a python script

+* we can actuall yrun dbt snowflake and airflow together without separately using an airflow container: https://www.astronomer.io/docs/astro/cli/install-cli

 # Articles, Videos, Papers: